-This work is all recorded in their Production Log and, finally, students deliver a presentation.
+This work is all recorded in their Production Log and finally, students deliver a presentation reflecting their progress.
 During the process, they develop as independent, reflective learners and acquire knowledge and transferable skills that are invaluable for further study and the workplace.
 Students are assessed on the product of their project and on the process itself.